Darkness-H/multi-modal-management-pipeline/README.md

 > Follow this order so that data flows correctly from ingestion to exploitation while maintaining the layered structure.

+## Orchestrated Execution Order
+To run the project, you need to have Python installed on your machine.
+To install Python (version >= 3.10.0), follow the instructions on the official website: https://www.python.org/downloads/

+After installing Python, you need to install the necessary libraries and packages required to run the project using the following command:
+> pip3 install -r requirements.txt

+To execute the interface, simply run the main.py file using the following command in the terminal:

+> python main.py
 ---

 ## Notes